onzfonz/comp227/src/content/5/en/part5a.md

 }
 ```

-If the login is successful, the form fields are emptied <i>and</i> the server response (including a <i>token</i> and the user details) is saved to the <i>user</i> field of the application's state.
+If the login is successful, the form fields are emptied ***and*** the server response (including a *token* and the user details) is saved to the `user` field of the application's state.

-If the login fails or running the function *loginService.login* results in an error, the user is notified.
+If the login fails or running the function `loginService.login` results in an error, the user is notified.

 The user is not notified about a successful login in any way.
-Let's modify the application to show the login form only <i>if the user is not logged-in</i> so when *user === null*.
+Let's modify the application to show the login form only *if the user is not logged-in* so when `user === null`.
-The form for adding new notes is shown only if the <i>user is logged-in</i>, so <i>user</i> contains the user details.
+The form for adding new notes is shown only if the *user is logged-in*, so `user` contains the user details.

-Let's add two helper functions to the <i>App</i> component for generating the forms:
+Let's add two helper functions to the `App` component for generating the forms:

 ```js
 const App = () => {